tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 The initial information may be captured via an online form directly from the applicant that is being proofed.
 In other cases, the agency may allow the applicant to provide some documents via remote means, such as submitting an image of an identification document like a passport or a driver’s license.
 This workflow requires the utilization of some form of digital capture, such as a camera or a document scanner.
 Systems with optical character recognition capabilities that allow fields in a document to be pre-populated upon scanning should also allow the applicant to review and validate the information as correct.
 Some agencies may choose to enforce requirements more directly by providing mobile applications for collection –e.g. camera capture functions that provide an overlay and illumination check feature to ensure applicants provide pictures with correct size and brightness.

-Some of the methods with which an agency can digitally capture evidence are listed in Table 3.
+Some of the methods with which an agency can digitally capture or validate evidence are listed in Table 3.

 | **Method** | **Device** | **Information** |
 | --- | --- | --- |